E-ARK-Software/earkweb/docs/user_guide_remotetask.md

 ### Remote task execution using Django

-To execute tasks remotely, the Django shell can be invoked:
+It is possible to execute tasks remotely using the Django shell:

+    cd /path/to/earkweb/
     python manage.py shell
     Python 2.7.6 (default, Mar 22 2014, 22:59:56)
     [GCC 4.8.2] on linux2